wsdjeg/vim-deldo/README.md

-# deldo
+# vim deldo

-Deldo is a sex toy control and teledildonics mode for Emacs
+vim-deldo is a fork of [Deldo](https://github.com/qdot/deldo) It is a sex toy control and teledildonics mode for Vim

 Teledildonics is achieved using Rudel.